Designations Congruent with Things: Chapter 17

 But there’s a hole in his valence shell and he’s already stolen someone else’s electrons like the electronegative jackass he is.

-“What are you getting out of this?” he asks Hermann abruptly, eyeing the bags that the other man is depositing on the table.
+“What are you getting out of this?”
+Newt eyes the bags the other man is depositing on the table.

 “Out of what?”
 Hermann asks.